Chart Color Schemes

 Infrastructure

-Cowra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Cowra has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 12 projects that could impact this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely to impact the area.
 Notable ones include Chardonnay Hills Estate, Yarrabilly Estate, Bonsai Gardens Estate, and Willow Acres Estate.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.